-After a Master’s degree at the Université Pierre et Marie Curie/Muséum National d’Histoire Naturelle in Paris, I moved to New York City to enter a Ph.D. program at the American Museum of Natural History.
-For four years, I worked at reconciling living and fossil scale insects, to provide an understanding of today’s diversity from a look at the past.
+After a Master’s degree at the Université Pierre et Marie Curie/Muséum National d’Histoire Naturelle in Paris, I moved to New York City to pursue a Ph.D. at the American Museum of Natural History.
+For four years, I worked at reconciling living and fossil scale insects to provide an understanding of today’s diversity from a look into the past.

-After more than seven years away from Europe, I moved back with a Marie Curie Fellowship to work at the University of Edinburgh on the fascinating genetic system in scale insects: paternal genome elimination.
+After more than seven years outside Europe, I moved back for two years, with a Marie Curie Fellowship to work at the University of Edinburgh on the fascinating genetic system in scale insects: paternal genome elimination.

 Since 2019, I am Visiting Research Assistant Professor at the University of Illinois at Chicago, learning Drosophila genetic tools and investigating the mechanisms underlying sex-specific plasticity.